WHAT’S BLOOMING AT THE VICARAGE 7-10-24

 May is the month in our denominations when many of our regions host their Network Conferences.
 A conference is like a combination church service-pep- rally and stockholder’s business meeting.
 Brenda is traveling to several conferences this month to connect with potential partners.
 At each conference she sets up a table, and ministers from that region are encouraged to stop by and see what she is doing.
 The hope is that those ministers will set up services with Brenda and then consider supporting her.
 Each conference is on Brenda’s dime.
 She pays for travel, lodging and set up cost, but the idea is you invest to reap a benefit.

 Last week she preached in Worcester MA and then drove to the Appalachian Network Conference in West Virginia.
-You can read about that HERE.
+This week she is in Syracuse, New York attending the New York District Conference.

 She is also selling photos from her home on the farm in The Netherlands as a way to raise money for the project.